damienhaynes/TraktRater/README.md

 The following data sources are currently supported by this tool:

 ###IMDb###
 The [IMDb](http://imdb.com) provider supports tv show, episode and movie ratings.
-TraktRater requires the user ratings from IMDb to be first exported to a csv file, to do this follow these steps:
+TraktRater also supports import of your watchlist from IMDb to trakt.tv.
+Import can either be via CSV export (recommended) or by scraping online using your user id:

  * Login to [IMDb](http://imdb.com).
  * Click on the **Account** link in the top right hand corner of page.